 This plan reflects a multiple point of entry (MPE) resolution strategy for the US Group.
 The HSBC Group's 2018 SIFI submission considered the possibility of a pivot to a single point of entry resolution strategy.
 After further analysis, the HSBC Group has confirmed that an MPE resolution strategy will remain its preferred resolution strategy for the US Group.
-The MPE strategy is consistent with the decentralized financial, operational and legal entity structure of the HSBC Group, including the US Group.
-Since the 2018 submission, the HSBC Group and the US Group have taken significant measures to further simplify their operating structure, focusing on optimizing and de-risking the balance sheet and capital structure and streamlining their operational and financial interconnections in the US to further support an orderly resolution.
+The MPE strategy is consistent with the decentralized financial, operational and legal entity structure of the HSBC Group have taken significant measures to further simplify their operating structure, focusing on optimizing and de-risking the balance sheet and capital structure and streamlining their operational and financial interconnections in the US to further support an orderly resolution.
 Owing to the successful execution of these simplification and de-risking efforts, the HSBC Group believes that MPE remains the most appropriate strategy for the US Group.